cs2113-s25/cs2113-s25.github.io/syllabus.md

 ### Labs

 You will usually have one or two labs each week.
-These are due Fridays at 11:59pm on the submitserver/BB.
+These are **due Fridays at 11:59pm on the submitserver/BB**.
 However, you may submit them up until class time on Mondays without penalty, but there will be no office hours nor Ed support for these assignments after the Friday due date.
+The lowest scoring lab will be dropped from your grade.

 ### Quizzes and Exams